jamesburns-rts/teamwork-cli/README.md

 	-S, --startstop [timer]
 	Start or stop a timer

+	-D, --delete-timer [timer]
+	Delete a timer

+	-A, --add-timer [timer]
+	Along with -H and -M adds time to a timer

+	-x, --subtract-timer [timer]
+	Along with -H and -M subtract from a timer

 EXAMPLES

     node hours.js --entry --task 6905921 --start-time "09:00" --hours 1 --minutes 30 --billable 0 --description "Friday Standup"